Skip to content

 We are constantly asked about visiting Zion National Park with dogs or pets.

 Unfortunately for animal lovers, most all the trails in Zion are not open to pets, even on a leash.
-There are a few other nearby places you can hike with your pup, but we thought we would at least get the word out about the do’s and don’ts of visiting Zion National Park with your beloved sidekick.
+There are a few other nearby places you can hike with your pup, but we thought we would at least get the word out about the do’s and don’ts of hiking with dogs and visiting Zion National Park with your beloved sidekick.

 White dog on leash